maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 ## Security

-Using Chargify.js, you are able to tokenize cards with Chargify and your gateway.
+Using Chargify.js, you are able to tokenize cards with Advanced Billing and your gateway.
 Since most of our gateways also perform a "card validation" as a part of tokenization, you should take measures to protect the use of your Chargify.js forms from bad actors with the intent of mass-validating stolen card credentials.

-By default Chargify offers a layer of fraud prevention on the tokenization endpoint that works silently to protect your tokenization endpoint.
+By default Advanced Billing offers a layer of fraud prevention on the tokenization endpoint that works silently to protect your tokenization endpoint.
 Additionally, your gateway may provide fraud detection tools that will guard against unwanted card tokenization/verification.

-In addition to these tools, Chargify offers you configuration to improve the security of your Chargify.js form submissions.
-Our "security token" allows you to sign your official form submission using a private key shared between yourself and Chargify, and our configuration allows you to choose your tolerance for repeated form submissions.
+In addition to these tools, Advanced Billing offers you configuration to improve the security of your Chargify.js form submissions.
+Our "security token" allows you to sign your official form submission using a private key shared between yourself and Advanced Billing, and our configuration allows you to choose your tolerance for repeated form submissions.

-By its very nature, Chargify.js allows end-users to submit cardholder data directly from their client environment to the Chargify servers.
+By its very nature, Chargify.js allows end-users to submit cardholder data directly from their client environment to the Advanced Billing servers.
 You are purposefully cut out of the loop of the tokenization process.
 You must later make a server-to-server API request to make use of the token, which is protected by your API key(s).
 So, remember, that the purpose of these security measures are to reduce the ability of a hacker to tokenize cards in a bulk fashion, and does not affect the act of subscription creation or token use - the latter is already protected by the use of your protected API keys.

 ### Security Token